craigahobbs/markdown-up-py/README.md

 ## Development

-This project is developed using [Python Build](https://github.com/craigahobbs/python-build#readme).
+This project is developed using [python-build](https://github.com/craigahobbs/python-build#readme).
 It was started using [python-template](https://github.com/craigahobbs/python-template#readme) as follows:

 ```